UC-Davis-molecular-computing/scadnano/README.md

 * **(i)nsertion / (d)eletion:**
   These have the same meaning as in cadnano.
 They are a visual trick used to allow  bound substrands to appear to be one length in the main view of scadnano, while actually having a different length.
 Normally, each offset (small white square outlined in gray on a helix) represents a single base.
 Clicking on a bound substrand in insertion/deletion mode adds an insertion/deletion at that offset.
 Clicking an existing insertion/deletion removes it.
 (Note that this requires clicking in the small square where the bound substrand is drawn; clicking on an insertion outside of that position allows one to change its length.)
 If a deletion appears at that position, then it does not correspond to any DNA base.
 If an insertion appears at that position, it has a *length*, which is a positive integer, and the number of bases represented by that position is actually *length*+1.
 In other words *length* is the number of *extra* bases at that position in addition to the one that was already there (so insertions always represent 2 or more bases).

   Currently, if one offset on a helix has two bound substrands (going in opposite directions), then either both have an insertion/deletion at that offset, or neither does.
-The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface.
+The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
+(If necessary, one hack is to move one substrand out of the way, add the deletion/insertion to the other, and then move the first back.)

 * **(b)ackbone:**
   This shows information in the side view about the rotation of the helix when the pointer is over an offset of that helix in the main view, or of two helices when the pointer is over a crossover joining those two helices.
 Each helix has a notion of a rotation angle where the phosphate backbone of each of its two bound substrands are pointing.
 This is not intended to be a predictive model based on molecular kinetics, nor is it even intended to be meaningful over the entirety of a helix.
 Rather, it is useful to set the rotation at one offset on a helix and then inspect what scadnano claims the rotation will be at nearby offsets, in order to help pick appropriate crossover positions.